enaaab460/car-cost-calculator/README.md

 Even if many toyotas regularly exceed 250k miles, this should not taken for granted.
 In the iseecars article below, most of their models reach 250k miles less than 20% of the time.
 Since they sell millions of cars, 20% of that is still millions, but many more won't reach that number.
 Some models and years had engine problems and needed recalls, like all manufacturers.
 They are the most reliable for sure, but not bullet-proof, and not barely broken in at 100k miles.
 Especially if you don't know how it was taken care of.
 Even if the drivetrain is alright, because the rest of the car might not, the car can be totaled regardless.
 It is fair to estimate the lifespan of their good models (not the GR86/BRZ, oil burning 2010 camry,...) to be 20 years, what I have found that many facebook marketplace judge corolla's depreciation as if they last 30+ years.
 That said, many others still follow the curve of 20 year lifespan. ~40% of tacomas exceed 250k miles, according to the same article.
 But there are (relatively) many callbacks of toyota cars and trucks recently so avoid blind brand loyalty, and research individual models.

 ## Depreciation Tangent
 If most cars are way above the depreciation curve, this could mean that the lifespan estimated is smaller than what the market agreed upon.
 The lifespan you chose might have been too conservative (eg, 10 years for a corolla), or because they believe that these cars hold their value (limited-production cars tend to hold their value, or even appreciate).
 If a car has lots of miles and is regularly only slightly cheaper than new, maybe buying it new makes more sense.
 It will be in better shape, you will have warranty (and peace of mind), you will know its maintanence exactly, and will have better finance and insurance rates.
+If you can't beat them, join them.

 Covid cars were sold over MSRP, and were in short supply, that they inherently costed more.
 So they are expected to be overpriced.
 But they make little sense now that the market is correcting and they cost close to new.